yokoffing/Betterfox/README.md

 ## Assumptions
 Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky if you want to revert the following behavior:
 * Firefox **Accessibility Service** is disabled to improve resource utilization and security.
 Override this if you use assistive software.
-* **Embedded tweets, instagram, reddit posts, and tiktoks** load on webpages, even though these requests are usually blocked when using [Strict Enhanced Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection).
+* **Embedded tweets, instagram, reddit posts, and tiktoks** load on webpages, even though these requests are usually blocked when using [Strict](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) Enhanced Tracking Protection.
 * The native **password manager** is disabled.
 We recommend using [KeePass](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/), [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/), or [1Password](https://addons.mozilla.org/en-US/firefox/addon/1password-x-password-manager).
 * **Firefox Sync** and **Firefox View** are disabled.
 * **Location requests** are rejected and **site notifications** are disabled.

-### Suggestions
+## Suggestions
 1) Change your default search engine.
    * You can also choose a different search engine for Private Windows only:
       1) Go to *Settings → Search → Default Search Engine*
-      2) Change your default search engine to DuckDuckGo, or [add](https://github.com/yokoffing/Betterfox/blob/04c3184359c83d7b58411c3b68f40f3e9d95c373/Securefox.js#L600-L604) a premium search like [Kagi](https://kagi.com/).
+      2) Change your default search engine to DuckDuckGo, or [add](https://github.com/yokoffing/Betterfox/blob/04c3184359c83d7b58411c3b68f40f3e9d95c373/Securefox.js#L600-L604) a premium search engine like [Kagi](https://kagi.com/).
 2) Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites:
       1) Go to *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*
       2) Check *Delete cookies and site data when Firefox is closed*.
-3) Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) to block ads and trackers.
+3) Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) to block ads and trackers with our [custom filters](https://github.com/yokoffing/filterlists).
-4) Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5).
-Check out our configuration guide [here](https://github.com/yokoffing/NextDNS-Config).
+4) Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5), and check out the configuration [guide](https://github.com/yokoffing/NextDNS-Config).

 ## Recognition
 ### User Comments